Chartered Financial Analyst: Portfolio management and wealth planning

 (i) modern portfolio theory (efficient frontier, capital asset pricing model, etc.);

 (ii) investment practice (defining the investment policy for individual and institutional investors, resultant asset allocation, order execution, and hedging using derivatives);

 and (iii) measurement of investment performance.

 Efficacy of the CFA program

-Given the time and effort that candidates must undergo to complete the CFA program, it would be expected that CFA charter-holders have higher performance than those who do not complete the program.
+Given the time and effort that candidates must undergo to complete the CFA program, it would be expected that CFA charterholders have higher performance than those who do not complete the program.
 Academic research has suggested evidence that differential performance is economically significant, supporting the predominance of signaling.
 Furthermore, research in the Financial Analysts Journal (a journal published by CFA Institute) suggests a positive human capital impact from the CFA program.